eficode-academy/git-katas/lfs/README.md

     This shows us that the content of the file is stored under an object id `30e14...` in the LFS cache, and that this content has a size of over 2Mb.
 The size of this local "reference" to the mpeg file is only 132 bytes! (as can be witnessed by `git cat-file -s HEAD:file2.mpeg`)
 6. Let's try to modify one of these files.
-Luckily they are not actually really mpeg files so we can just "cheat" and use our good old trick:
+Luckily they are not actually really mpeg files so we can just "cheat" and use our good old trick to add more content:

     ```shell
     echo "more" >> file2.mpeg
     ```

-  to add more content.
 7. Use `git lfs status` and see how it reflects the change in the file.
 How does this differ from what a normal `git status` displays?
 Add the file and run the command again.
 Commit and check again.
 8. Now push the waiting changes to the remote.